ska-telescope/skampi/docs/src/deployment.rst

 Forward Oriented Deployment
 ===========================

-With the help of the above parameter levels it is possible to have a forward oriented deployment which means that there is the ability to declarative select the charts needed for a particular configuration of the deployment.
-Selecting a chart with the *DEPLOYMENT_ORDER* (Level 1), means that we need to disable or enable the charts that are needed for the specific deployment.
+With the help of the above parameter levels it is possible to customize the deployment of SKAMPI.
+It is very important to note that it is possible to deploy the charts incrementally (forward oriented).